abhisheknaiidu/awesome-github-profile-readme/README.md

 - [All Dev Stats in Readme](https://github.com/anmol098/waka-readme-stats) - Are you an early 🐤 or a night 🦉?
 When are you most productive during the day?
 What languages you code in?
 And other stuff...
 Let's check out in your readme!
 - [Feedparser](https://pythonhosted.org/feedparser/) - Convenient processing of RSS files
 - [Profile README Widgets](https://github.com/marketplace/actions/profile-readme) - Add simple widgets to your profile readme.
+- [Spotify Data Card](https://github.com/magic-ike/spotify-data-card) - Dynamically generated Spotify data to embed in your README or website
 - [Spotify now playing card generator](https://github.com/kittinan/spotify-github-profile) - Generate your Spotify now playing card for your GitHub profile
 - [Markdown Badges](https://github.com/Ileriayo/markdown-badges) - Add badges to your profile.
 - [Latest Blog Posts and StackOverflow activity in readme](https://github.com/gautamkrishnar/blog-post-workflow) - Show your latest blog posts from any sources or StackOverflow activity on your GitHub profile/project readme automatically using the RSS feed using this Github Action